Son stolen at birth hugs Chilean mother for first time in 42 years

 What seems like an unremarkable greeting between mother and son was in this case anything but.

-Forty-two years ago, hospital workers took Maria Angelica Gonzalez’ son from her arms right after birth and later told her he had died.
+Forty-two years ago, hospital workers took María Angélica González's son from her arms right after birth and later told her he had died.
 Now, she was meeting him face-to-face at her home in Valdivia, Chile.

 "I love you very much," Jimmy Lippert Thyden told his mother in Spanish as they embraced amid tears.